 SSP is designed to improve retention, academic performance, persistence, and graduation rates.
 As an open source solution, SSP is a case management software system for managing coaching and counseling workflows.
 It provides solutions for identification of at-risk individuals and other students in need, allowing coaches or advisors to proactively intervene thus providing guidance, support, and monitoring for at-risk students.
 Historically, SSP has been used to monitor every targeted population of students, from athletes to part-time and returning students, from working students to new freshmen.

-While research has shown that the use of SSP is successful with outcomes (see 1.
-STUDENT SUCCESS PLAN: CONSTRUCTING AN EVIDENCE-BASED STUDENT SUPPORT SYSTEM THAT PROMOTES COLLEGE COMPLETION), alerts and intervention are based on anecdotal and manual intervention.
+While research has shown that the use of SSP is successful with outcomes; alerts and intervention are based on anecdotal and manual intervention.
 Human interaction by an instructor to manually enter an early alert for a student potentially allows for some students to be missed and or misdiagnosed.
 Automation with proper analytics may be more comprehensive.

 The marriage of analysis and action represents two crucial points in the Learning Analytics Diamond.
 With a solid success rate as an intervention tool, SSP is poised to quickly make use of alert automation from an analytics engine.
 Work has begun on adding external APIs to automate the creation of Early Alerts from an external system such as the Apereo Learning Analytics Processor.
 Soon, SSP will be able to present accurate, automated Early Alerts to the advisors to take action on.